RCZhao/ShearCo/README.md

 * [Contact](#contact)

 ## General info
 _ShearCo_ is a C++-based code that calculates weak lensing two-point correlation functions efficiently.
-Currently, only shear-matter correlation functions (galaxy-galaxy lensing signals) can be computed which will be expanded in the near future.
+Currently, only shear-matter and convergence-matter correlation functions (galaxy-galaxy lensing signals) can be computed which will be expanded in the near future.
 It is suitable for large data sets and independent of the survey footprint.
 This code estimates and/or mitigates weak lensing magnification effects.
 A detailed account is given in the [@PhD thesis](.) (not published yet) and an abridged version can be found in the appendix of [@Unruh2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..96U/abstract).

 ## Install and run